+The loss of \$450,000 and \$13.5 million represents an impairment charge related to Real Estate Investments which was included in net income during the years ended December 31, 2013 and 2011, respectively.
 During 2012, the Company recorded no impairment charge related to Real Estate Investments.
-The loss of \$13.5 million and \$8.14 million represents an impairment charge related to Real Estate Investments which was included in net income during the years ended December 31, 2011 and 2010, respectively.
 The fair value of certain Real Estate Investments was calculated differently based on available information.
 Real Estate Investments considered to be measured based on Level 1 inputs were based on actual sales negotiations and bona fide purchase offers received from third parties.
-Real Estate Investments considered to be measured based on Level 2 inputs were based on broker opinions of value or analysis of recent comparable sales transactions.
-Real Estate Investments considered to be measured based on Level 3 inputs were based on an internal valuation model using discounted cash flow analyses and income capitalization using market lease rates and market cap rates.
+Real Estate Investments considered to be measured based on broker opinions of value or analysis of recent comparable sales transactions.
+Real Estate Investments considered to be measured to be measured based on Level 3 inputs were based on an internal valuation model using discounted cash flow analyses and income capitalization using market lease rates and market cap rates.
 These cash flow projections incorporate assumptions developed from the perspective of market participants valuing the Real Estate Investments.